AlexJuca/small-url/README.md

+# Small URL

+ ## What is it?

-Small URL is a web application for generating short links built with [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view).
+ It is a web application for generating short links built with [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view).
 It currently supports the following features:

   * Generates Short Links of long URL's